Coming to Rome in March? Plan for it to be a little chilly and rainy. March is still mostly a winter month.

 If you come the second two weeks, be prepared for crowds, in particular school groups.

-March 8 is International Women's Day, a major international holiday around the world (for some reason that escapes me, it's barely heard of in the US.)
+March 8 - International Women's Day, a major international holiday around the world.

 Although it's not a bank holiday, it's still widely recognized.

 The tradition is to give some mimosa flowers to the women in your life.
 Look for them around Rome in early March.

 March 9 - the Feast Day of St. Frances of Rome.
 She founded an order called the Olivetan Oblates of Mary, and eventually the Tor de' Specchi monastery, right near Capitoline Hill.

 The monastery is only open on March 9 each year.
 It's free to visit but you may find a line and some crowds.
 But it's really worth a look if you are in Rome that day.

 On this day in 44 BCE, Julius Caesar was assassinated by members of the Senate.

 Every year on or around this date, you can attend a free re-enactment of this momentous occasion, which takes place where the actual assassination happened, in Largo Argentina.

 March 19 - Father's Day in Italy, La Festa di San Giuseppe.